-Chorale of Reconciliation.
+During the Montreal conference, we enjoyed the multicultural music of the Chorale of Reconciliation.
 Led by Medad Ernest, the chorale is passionate to bring the Gospel message of reconciliation between God and man and healing our broken relationships in every area of life.
 They do it with explosive and energetic music, ranging from African American gospel music, to contemporary praise, to contemplative worship.
 Much of their music has a distinctive Caribbean flare.
 They had us on our feet every time they led music at Missions en Fete.
 Last December they helped lead worship at Urbana 06.

-John Newton: From Disgrace to Amazing Grace.
+Crossway Books has just released John Newton: From Disgrace to Amazing Grace.
 Newton is well-known as the author of Amazing Grace, perhaps the most famous hymn in the world today.
 We sing it over and over again because it tells something about our own journey from earth to heaven–and it’s all by amazing grace.
 Besides being the author of many poems that became hymns, Newton befriended William Wilburforce, the man who led the crusade against slavery in the British Empire.
 I am finding the book an easy read and very inspiring.
 Author Jonathan Aitken recreates the world 18th-century England with uncanny accuracy.
 Not long before his death John Newton shared this testimony with a friend.
-"My memory is nearly gone, but I remember two things: That I am a great sinner and that Christ is a great Savior."
+“My memory is nearly gone, but I remember two things: That I am a great sinner and that Christ is a great Savior.”